chapel-lang/chapel/doc/rst/language/spec/conversions.rst

 represented number while changing whether or not it is imaginary.

 .. index::
-   single: conversions;tuple to complex
-   single: conversions;explicit;tuple to complex
+   single: casts; tuple to complex
 .. _Explicit_Tuple_to_Complex_Conversion:

 Explicit Tuple to Complex Conversion